 This course offers a variety of instructional strategies and techniques to assist students with mild to severe low-incidence disabilities, including autism, pervasive developmental disorders, severe-profound mental retardation, physical and multiple disabilities, health impairments, and traumatic brain injury.
 It will address adaptive and functional curriculums, the use of assistive technology, interventions and transdisciplinary teaming and assessment, effective learning environments, and elective Individual Educational Plans (IEPs).
+1 c.u.
 This course requires successful completion of 16-hour field practicum.
 Prerequisites: EDC 304, EDC 318.

-EDC 324 CONSULTATION AND CURRICULUM ADAPTATIONS FOR STUDENTS WITH SPECIAL NEEDS IN INCLUSIVE SETTINGS nology, to promote inclusion.
+EDC 324 CONSULTATION AND CURRICULUM ADAPTATIONS FOR STUDENTS WITH SPECIAL NEEDS IN INCLUSIVE SETTINGS (Formerly EDC 312)

+This course provides the necessary knowledge and skills for working with special needs students placed in inclusive educational settings, addressing collaborative relationships with various professionals and agencies serving special needs students.
+It will offer various models, materials, and instructional adaptations including technology, to promote inclusion.
 It will also emphasize implementing Individual Education Plans (IEPs) within regular education settings.
-This course contains a field experience and requires successful completion of a thirty (30) hour practicum.
-This course is not to be taken concurrently with EDC 318.
+This course contains a field experience and requires successful completion of a thirty(30) hour practicum.
+This course is not to be taken 1 c.u. concurrently with EDC 318.
+Prerequisites: EDC 322, EDC 323.